CSCfi/korp-backend/korppluginlib/README.md

 The configuration of `korppluginlib` is in the module `korppluginlib.config` (file `korppluginlib/config.py`).
 Currently, the following configuration variables are recognized:

+- `PACKAGES`: A list of packages which may contain plugins; default:
+  `["korpplugins"]`.
+The packages may be namespace packages, so their modules may be under different directory roots.
+An empty string denotes top-level modules without packages.
+The packages are searched for a plugin in the order in which they are listed.

+- `SEARCH_PATH`: A list of directories in which to search for plugins (the packages listed in `PACKAGES`) in addition to default ones (appended to `sys.path`); default: `[]`.

 - `HANDLE_NOT_FOUND`: What to do when a plugin is not found:
     - `"error"`: Throw an error.